MickaelDescamps/sphinx_server/README.md

 sphinx-server  # or python -m sphinx_server.main
 ```

-Browse to `http://localhost:8000/admin` to add repositories.
-After configuring at least one branch/tag target, click **Build now**; the worker clones the repo, provisions a dedicated uv-managed virtual environment for that repo (installing dependencies from its `pyproject.toml` or requirements files), and runs `sphinx-build`.
+Browse to `http://localhost:8000/login`, sign in with the bootstrap administrator credentials (`admin` / `password`), and follow the forced password-change prompt on the **My account** page.
+Contributors can access `/admin` while administrators also see `/admin/settings` and `/admin/users`.
+After configuring at least one branch/tag target, click **Build now**; the worker clones the repo, provisions a dedicated virtual environment for that repo (uv by default or pyenv+pip when configured, with per-target overrides available in the admin UI), installs dependencies from its `pyproject.toml` or requirements files, and runs `sphinx-build`.
 Once the build completes successfully the documentation becomes available under `/docs/...` and `/artifacts/...`.

 ## Configuration
 The service is configured through environment variables (prefix `SPHINX_SERVER_`).
 Useful settings: